AndreyKoudr/TCAD/README.md

     - tsplinevolume.h       - volume on B-spline basis

 - FFD.h                     - full FFD operation : distort shapes by setting point displacements

+- tedge.h                   - edges for solid model
+- tsolid.h                  - make edges and vertices for a solid model from surfaces and boundary loops

 Point
 =====